Role: UX/UI Designer and Print Designer

 Overview

-For the launch, we created a Teacher Guide in digital and print formats to provide a consistent, easy-to-use experience that supports lesson planning and teaching.
+For the launch, we created a Teacher Guide in digital and print formats to provide a consistent, easy-to-use experience that supports lesson planning and online teaching.

 Understanding the Landscape